English français deutsch italiano norsk português español Dutch Japanese Russian Chinese Korean Swedish Arabic

 6. Kinaesthesia (awareness of bodily position).

-So the more that you involve your senses, the greater your ability to recall the information that you have learnt.
+So the more that you involve your senses, the greater your ability to recall the information that you have learned.

 2. Movement